sightmachine/sightmachine-sdk/docs/README.md

 > - **fields**: *list, default []*
 >   - A list of field name strings to include in the results.
 Example: `["temperature", "pressure", "speed"]`.
 If empty, default fields are returned.
 > - **time_selection**: *dict, default ONE_DAY_RELATIVE*
 >   - The time range for the query.
 Default is the last 24 hours relative.
 Supports both relative and absolute formats.
-See [Data Viz Query documentation](commonly_used_data_types/data_viz_query.md) for details on the format.
+See [Data Viz Query Object](#data-viz-query-object) for details on the format.
 > - **limit**: *int, default 400*
 >   - Maximum number of rows to return.
 > - **offset**: *int, default 0*